Read This Before Your First Forest Bathing Session.

 2. Slow Wander

 We move at the pace of curiosity.
 Maybe you’re drawn to bark patterns, maybe to sunlight, maybe to the scent of pine needles.
+Go and explore!

 3. Sit Spot